khakhalin/notes/keywords/docker.md

 To actually copy new files from the outside to inside the container you can do this:
 `docker cp source container_name:destination`.
 Just make sure you know the address of your container's home folder (by running `docker exec container_name pwd`, or by looking in the Dockerfile).
 Note that there's a bit of inconsistency here: `docker exec container_name ls` lists you the contents of the working folder, yet `docker cp source_file container_name:` (without a folder name) copies into the root folder, not working folder.

-Unfortunately writing a new [[cron]] job into a cron drop-in folder that way doesn't seem to work; even if the service is stopped before you copy the file, it ruins it.
+Unfortunately writing a new [[cron]] job into a cron drop-in folder that way doesn't seem to work (at least for me); even if the service is stopped before I copy the file, it ruins it.
 Even if you overwrite this file with an identical file, it still ruins it.
-Online discussions claim that just adding a file via `docker cp crontab container_name:/etc/cron.d/my_cron_file` should be enough, but for me it just breaks everything.
-Restarting the container also doesn't help.
+Online discussions claim that just adding a file via `docker cp crontab container_name:/etc/cron.d/my_cron_file` should work, but for me it breaks everything.
+Even restarting the container doesn't help, only rebuilding it.

 Note also that if you just mess with the files inside a container, it kinda goes against the idea of how containers are supposed to be used, as if a container fails, it will be (or should be) restarted from the old image, and so your changes won't be there.